notasausage/pi-hole-unbound-wireguard/README.md

 ```
 sudo shutdown -h now
 ```
-and then unplug your Rasbperry Pi (or get a [Pi Switch](https://amzn.to/2s7axRP) to make life easier).
+and then unplug your Raspberry Pi (or get a [Pi Switch](https://amzn.to/2s7axRP) to make life easier).
 Remove the SD card from the Raspberry Pi and insert into a supported SD card reader (like the [Anker 2-in-1 card reader](https://amzn.to/2OaNBd1) I mentioned earlier), and connect to your Mac.

 When you open the ApplePi-Baker app, you should be able to select the SD card from the **Select a Disk** options (make sure you select the right disk), then choose the **Backup** option.
 In the file choose window, select **IMG** from the Format selections at the bottom of the window, and then give the backup file a name.
 This should take some time, be prepared to wait.
 ![ApplePi-Baker Backup Process](screenshots/applepi-baker-backup-process.png)